cchdo/cruise_report_2022_p02w/ladcp.rst

 ..
 [Jackett1997] Jackett, David R., Trevor J. McDougall, 1997: A Neutral Density Variable for the World's Oceans.
 J. Phys.
 Oceanogr., 27, 237–263. doi: 10.1175/1520-0485(1997)0272.0.CO;2

 ..
 [NOAA2009] NOAA National Geophysical Data Center.
 2009: ETOPO1 1 Arc-Minute Global Relief Model.
 NOAA National Centers for Environmental Information.
 Accessed May 25, 2022.

-..
-  figure:: images/u_full.*

-  Zonal velocity section for A22 using the LADCP data.

-..
-  figure:: images/v_full.*

-  Meridional velocity section for A22 using the LADCP data.